Gloudas/cet/README.md

 This readme will describe all of the entities of this project, and assist in the transition of code ownership, specifically noting where code needs change for production.
 This web application was created by Doug Wreden (douglas.wreden@gmail.com), Simon Janpanah (sjanpanah@gmail.com), Noel Moldvai (noelmoldvai@gmail.com), Barrett Glasauer (bglasauer@gmail.com), and Steven Farberov (farberovs@yahoo.com).

 The goal of this website is to provide a hub for students to collaborate and compete in entrepreneurial endeavors.
-The site hopes to foster collaboration on projects and participation in school-run competitions, and will provides a mean for students across school communities to work with one another on entrepreneurial ideas.
+The site hopes to foster collaboration on projects and participation in school-run competitions, and will provides a means for students across school communities to work with one another on entrepreneurial ideas.
 The best way to begin understanding the project is to take a look around the website, which as of this writing is hosted at morning-sands-2053.herokuapp.com (a temporary url for development purposes).
 Additionally, a screencast showing basic use of the website can be found here: *YOUTUBE LINK NEEDED*